-Lucu Lucu uses the real Christmas, but as a demon says in chapter 15:
+- Lucu Lucu uses the real Christmas, but as a demon says in chapter 15:

 Bubu: No commandments...
 No religious conversations...
 Emptiness changed from a religious event into a hollow skeletal shell of idol worship; it's become rotten and corrupt with the smell of decay!
 Christmas is the Demon's holiday!

-- One of the Tenchi Muyo! films depicts a Juraian holiday called "Startika" which bears a suspicious resemblance to Christmas, at leastas celebrated by the Japanese.
-Somewhat subverted because actual Christmas is also celebrated in the same story.
+- One of the Tenchi Muyo! films depicts a Juraian holiday called "Startika" which, although it is celebrated in the middle of June, bears a suspicious resemblance to Christmas, at leastas celebrated by the Japanese.
+Somewhat subverted because A: the festival has nothing to do with exchanging gifts,note and B: actual Christmas is also celebrated in the same story.